 Servers could be the most important component for your operations if you are handling multiple network connections in your business.
 Their maintenance is also as much important concern to keep their functioning continuing.
 For this purpose, two kinds of processors or software can be use for remote server management.
 They are iLO and IKVM.

 • iLO is a processor developed by HP technologies that are embedded on HP ProLiant and Blade servers that assists the HP servers in carry out controlling and monitoring processes from a remote location.

 • It performs multiple beneficial tasks to configure, update, monitor, and run servers remotely.
-It has an iLO management card with its own network connection and IP address enabled.
+It has an iLO server management card with its own network connection and IP address enabled.

-• The Server administrators could connect via a Domain name system or Dynamic Host Configuration Protocol (DHCP) or through any other separated dedicated management network.
+• The Server administrators could connect via a Domain name system or Dynamic Host Configuration Protocol (DHCP) or through any other separate dedicated management network.
 This software can be used to administer the server remotely as it provides a remote web-based console.

 • When it comes to IKVM, it is a software developed by Java for mono and Microsoft.
 NET.
 IKVM is basically famous for its free service i.e. free software provided along with the server which is distributed under a liberalized free software license.